 Reddish or orange-brown hot water can also be a sign of a rusty tank, so keep an eye out for that as well.
 While some rusty parts of a water heater can be fixed, a plumber cannot provide an effective, long-term repair for a cracked, rusty water heater tank.

 3. The tank makes increasingly loud creaking or rumbling noises.

 In tank water heaters, sediment can form a solid layer over the heating element at the bottom of the tank.
 The trapped water and air under that layer form bubbles that try to break through sediment, which can create that rumbling noise.

 Typically, flushing your water heater once a year can take care of the sediment problem.
 However, if the tank is not flushed regularly, the sediment can become a significant issue over time.
 Severe sediment buildup can increase the risk of damage inside the tank and make the water heater less efficient.

 4. The water heater no longer meets your hot water needs.

 Whether the equipment has worn out or your household has grown, you may find yourself with a water heater that doesn’t meet your needs anymore.
 If you are constantly running out of hot water, it’s time to talk to a plumber about installing a water heater with a larger capacity.
 If you own a tankless water heater, you may need a model with a higher flow rate or a second water heater so that one can be designated for appliances while the other can be used for sinks and showers.

-At Quality Plumbing, Heating & Cooling, our Sevier and Morristown plumbers take pride in providing our customers with quality water heater repairs and replacements.
+At Quality Plumbing, Heating, Cooling & Electrical, our Sevier and Morristown plumbers take pride in providing our customers with quality water heater repairs and replacements.
 Give us a call at (865) 622-7785 or contact us online today!